 PGR14.4.4 The examining panel will meet for a period of at least 30 minutes prior to the viva in order to plan the viva.
 The Independent Chair is responsible for ensuring that the viva is conducted according UWE Bristol academic regulations.

-PGR14.4.5 With the consent of the candidate, supervisors and/or a representative of the Research Degrees Award Board may attend the viva voce examination but may not participate in the discussion with the candidate unless invited to do so by the Chair.
+PGR14.4.5 With the consent of the candidate, supervisors and/or a representative of the Taught and Research Degrees Award Board may attend the viva voce examination but may not participate in the discussion with the candidate unless invited to do so by the Chair.

 PGR14.4.6 Following the viva, the examining panel will consider its recommended outcome in private.
-Any representative of the Taught and Research Degrees Award Board (RDAB) may remain while the examiners decide on their recommended outcome, but shall not participate in that discussion.
+Any representative of the Taught and Research Degrees Award Board (RDAB) may remain while the examiners decide on their recommended outcome, but may not participate in that discussion.
 Neither the candidate nor the supervisors may be present during the panel's deliberations.

 PGR14.4.7 Having completed their deliberations, the examining panel will provide oral feedback to the candidate about the recommended outcome from the range at PGR14.6.1R and details of any requirements for amending, revising or resubmitting the material, together with any recommendations on how to improve the material for publication.
 It is recommended that the supervisor is present for the feedback session to take notes about further work, and act as an extra pair of ears.